spinnaker/spinnaker.io/content/en/docs/guides/user/applications/_index.md

 linkTitle: "About Applications"
 weight: 2
 description: >
-  An application in Spinnaker is a construct that represents some service that you are going to deploy (typically a microservice).
+  A Spinnaker application is a construct that represents some service that you are going to deploy (typically a microservice).
 ---